Baybayin

-also sometimes erroneously referred to as alibata, is a Philippine script widely used primarily in Luzon during the 16th and 17th centuries and prior to write Tagalog and to a lesser extent Visayan languages, Kampampangan, Ilocano, and several other Philippine languages.
+also sometimes erroneously referred to as alibata, is a Philippine script that was widely used in Luzon during and prior to the 16th and 17th centuries.

+It was utilized primarily to write Tagalog, and to a lesser extent, Visayan languages, Kapampangan, Ilocano, and several other Philippine languages.

 Baybayin is an abugida belonging to the family of the Brahmic scripts.
 Its use was gradually replaced by the Latin alphabet during Spanish rule, though it has seen limited modern usage in the Philippines.

-The script is encoded in Unicode as Tagalog block since 1998 alongside Buhid, Hanunoo, and Tagbanwa scripts.
+The script is encoded in Unicode as Tagalog block since 2002 alongside Buhid, Hanunoo, and Tagbanwa scripts.

 The Archives of the University of Santo Tomas in Manila holds the largest collection of extant writings using Baybayin.

 Baybayin has seen a rise in modern usage, primarily for cultural and artistic purposes, including in visual arts, literature, tattoos, and logos.
 It is also featured on the logos of government agencies, Philippine banknotes, and passports.
 Additionally, there are educational initiatives and workshops aimed at teaching Baybayin to a new generation.
 Social media has also been instrumental in the increased awareness and interest in Baybayin.
 Artists, educators, and enthusiasts use these platforms to share tutorials, artworks, and historical facts about the script, sparking interest among younger generations.
 Bills to recognize the script and revive its use alongside the Latin alphabet have been repeatedly considered by the Congress.

 Terminology

-The term baybáyin means "to write" or "to spell" in Tagalog.
-The earliest known use of the word to refer to the script was from the Vocabulario de la lengua tagala (1613) by Pedro San Buenaventura as baibayin.
+Baybayin comes from the Tagalog root word baybay, which means "spelling".
+The first attested use of the term to refer to a writing system is from the 1613 Tagalog dictionary Vocabulario de la lengua tagala by the Spanish priest Pedro San Buenaventura.
+There, the word was recorded as baibayin.
+Early Spanish accounts commonly referred to baybayin as “Tagalog letters” or “Tagalog writing.”
 Additionally, it was referred to as sulat Tagalog by the heads of the communities in the attestation of Pacaen de Mayoboc (1681).

-Early Spanish accounts commonly referred to baybayin as “Tagalog letters” or “Tagalog writing.”
-While the script is most widely known today as baybáyin, it has various regional names—such as “Badlit” or “Kudlit-kabadlit” among the Visayans, “Kurditan” or “Kur-itan” among the Ilocanos, “Kulitan” among the Kapampangans, and “Basahan” among the Bicolanos.
+While the Philippine script is most widely known today as baybayin, it is not a single uniform alphabet, but rather a family of closely related regional variants.
+Because different ethnic groups used the same writing system, it was known by various local names and stylized according to regional languages.
+For instance, it was called basahan among the Bicolanos, kulitan (or kulit) among the Kapampangan, kurditan (or kur-itan) among the Ilocanos, and badlit among the Visayans.
+These terms generally refer to the local manner of writing or the characters themselves, rather than entirely separate scripts.

 Historically, the term alibata was used synonymously with Baybayin.
 Alibata is a neologism first coined in 1914, possibly under the false assumption that the script was derived from the Arabic script, hence the name.
 Most modern scholars reject the use of the word alibata as incorrect.